 – Talking about simple applications development, it’s reasonable to emphasize the speed and cost under tight deadlines and a low budget.

 What do you find to be the biggest pros and cons of using cross-platform tech?

-– To the key pros, I can consider rapid and cheaper development.
-It’s unnecessary to be a mobile developer to build a cross-platform app, although any experience of publishing in stores is useful.
+To the key pros, I can consider rapid and cheaper development.
+It’s unnecessary to be a mobile developer to build a cross-platform app, although any experience of publishing in stores would be useful.

-- from the UI perspective, apps are slowlier due to architecture specifics;
+- from the UI perspective, apps work more slowly due to their architecture specifics;

-- compared to native, it’s less convenient to develop;
+- compared to native apps, it’s less convenient to develop;

 - it’s non-native.

 Besides that, cross-platform app development is not suitable for sophisticated apps.